 Nutrition For Healthy Pregnancy

 While the conventional advice for cravings suggests you to look at psychological reasons for cravings to appear, during pregnancy indulge in your cravings.
-Your body has immense knowledge about what
+Your body has immense knowledge about what you need to nourish yourself and the baby.
+But, of course, follow a well-balanced diet, with meals including adequate amounts of protein, healthy starch, and veggies.
+Honor your unique cravings in moderation, especially after the fourth month when the cravings you experience are more likely those of the baby.

 The energy of the nervous system is vata which has to be balanced.
 Aahar (diet), Vihaar (lifestyle) and Vichaar (thoughts) should be sattvic in nature.
 The Vedic texts recommend sattvic foods, which means pure, easily digested foods that nourish the dhatus (tissues) of mother and the unborn child.
 These include foods such as milk, rice, wheat, and ghee (clarified butter), fresh vegetables, fruits and grains.